Skip to content

 Mistico Hanging Bridges Park

-I highly recommend visiting Mistico Hanging Bridges Park (Puentes Colgantes Arenal), which submerses visitors in the beautiful rainforest canopy near the outlet of Lake Arenal, 30 minutes drive from La Fortuna.
+The exciting Mistico Hanging Bridges Park (Puentes Colgantes Arenal) submerses visitors in the beautiful rainforest canopy near the outlet of Lake Arenal, 30 minutes drive from La Fortuna.
 Get tickets online in advance, and arrive a few minutes before it opens to avoid crowds.
-Hiring an experienced guide or tour will locate furtive wildlife much easier — although by being self-guided, we could still spot where multiple guided groups paused.
-Be patient as others cross the multiple one-way swing bridges, which limit the person-count for safety.
+Hiring an experienced guide or tour will locate furtive wildlife much easier — although by being self-guided, we could still pause where multiple guided groups spotted various creatures.
+Be patient as others cross the 6 one-way swing bridges, which limit the person-count for safety (10 other pedestrian bridges are solidly fixed).
+The temperature for walking is pleasant here at 2000 feet elevation, on an easy paved loop 2.3 miles with 310 feet of gain and loss — GaiaGPS.COM.

 A rufous motmot (Baryphthengus martii) at Mistico Hanging Bridges Park.